terra-money/terrain/README.md

 ## Download LocalTerra

 For testing purposes, we recommend to install and run LocalTerra on your personal computer.
-Instructions on how to get LocalTerra up and running may be found in the <a href="https://github.com/terra-money/LocalTerra#readme" target="_blank">LocalTerra documentation</a>.
+Instructions on how to get LocalTerra up and running can be found in the <a href="https://github.com/terra-money/LocalTerra#readme" target="_blank">LocalTerra documentation</a>.

-To summarize, once all dependencies are installed, you may then clone the LocalTerra repo, change into the new directory and spin up an instance of the environment utilizing Docker.
+To summarize, once all dependencies are installed, you can then clone the LocalTerra repo, change into the new directory and spin up an instance of the environment utilizing Docker.

 ```
 git clone https://github.com/terra-money/LocalTerra.git